-- NEW: The Dalai Lama says he does not want to politicize a prize ceremony
+- The Dalai Lama says he does not want to politicize a prize ceremony

 - "No answer," Tibet's spiritual leader says when asked directly about the protests